Facebook, Twitter, and LinkedIn are scrambling to protect Afghan users

 Twitter has said it is working with the Internet Archive to push through requests to remove archived tweets, and that the platform may suspend accounts on a case-by-case basis if they are compromised and users have concerns about sensitive information falling into the wrong hands.
 The company is also keeping tabs on accounts run by government organizations.

-Social media platforms have been slow to extend these sort of protections to users in Afghanistan, and as NBC News reported recently, many of them don’t even offer help pages in local Afghan languages.
+Social media platforms have been slow to extend these sorts of protections to users in Afghanistan, and as NBC News reported recently, many of them don’t even offer help pages in local Afghan languages.
 Many users want the ability to remove sensitive information without deleting their accounts altogether, especially if they rely on social media platforms for information or to communicate with friends and family.

 Though Facebook and Instagram have already banned Taliban-related content, encrypted platforms like WhatsApp are far more difficult to monitor.
 Despite these bans, the Taliban has reportedly already opened more than 100 new accounts and pages across Facebook, Twitter, and YouTube.